slustig210/377-lab-intro-to-xv6/README.md

 ```bash
 gdb -x .gdbinit
 ```
 If you type `c` or `continue` into gdb and hit enter, you should see xv6 running in the other terminal.

-(To run without GDB, simply run `make qemu-nox` in the `xv6-public` directory)
+To run without GDB, simply run `make qemu-nox` in the `xv6-public` directory.

+Now, you can run shell commands, such as `ls`, from `sh` in the terminal running xv6.

 ## Part 2: Exploring xv6

-syscall.h syscall.c forktest.c something or other lib.c